-The scientific and technical activities in ELIXIR are organised in scientific Communities as well as five Platformst that are Data, Compute, Interoperability, Tools and Training and scientific Communities.
-Platforms bring together experts to define the strategy and provide services in a particular area e.g. training, data.
+The scientific and technical activities in ELIXIR are organised in scientific Communities as well as five Platformst that are Data, Compute, Interoperability, Tools and Training.
+Platforms bring together experts to define the strategy and provide services in a particular area.
 Communities bring together scientists who work in a specific domain (e.g. Plant Sciences).
 Scientists develop services targeted for their own domains and give feedback on the services the Platforms provide, to make sure that the services solve real world problems.

-The Finnish ELIXIR Node is operated by CSC and plays a fundamental part in broader life science research infrastructure in Europe, e.g. providing cloud computing for European biomedical organizations, for easing international access to Finnish biobanks and supporting the creation of a catalogue of national genetic variation.
+The Finnish ELIXIR Node is operated by CSC and it plays a fundamental part in broader life science research infrastructure in Europe.
+It provides cloud computing for European biomedical organizations, for easing international access to Finnish biobanks and supporting the creation of a catalogue of national genetic variation.
 CSC also leads the ELIXIR Compute platform, one of the five ELIXIR platforms, with the Czech Node and EMBL-EBI.
 CSC plays a significant role in the ELIXIR sensitive data strategy and implementation.
 For example, federated user identity and access management systems including handling of access to sensitive biological data have been enabled with information technology (REMS) created by CSC.

 R&D projects related to ELIXIR programme

 The Beyond 1 Million Genomes project helps to create a network of genetic and clinical data across Europe.
 The project provides coordination and support to the 1+MG Initiative and will create long-term means of sharing data and enabling access beyond 1 million genomes.Lue lisää »